Faculty and Staff Tuition Waiver

 - one course that meets during the standard workday, and one course outside of the workday

-- total time away from the workday may not exceed 4 hours per week
+- total time away from the workday, to attend in-person lecture classes and labs, may not exceed 3 hours per week.

 Part-time employees employed one-half time or more: